 – they only purchased fuel.

-This is interesting to consider if you are offering a self-service product.
+This preference for round number pricing is interesting to consider if you have a self-service product.

 Perception of quality based on price ending

-Lynn, Flynn, & Helion reported that the 0 or 5 ending numbers were positively associated with a customer believing that the product was of higher quality & resulted in more sales, but this was only the case when they were interested in buying a high quality item.
+Lynn, Flynn, & Helion reported that the 0 or 5 ending numbers were positively linked with a customer’s beliefs that the product was a higher quality & had more sales, but this was only the case when customers were interested in buying a high-quality item.
 In fact, the opposite was the case and other numbers were associated with a discount or a ‘good deal’, leading to increased sales, when the customer was interested in a cheaper price or a ‘good deal’.
-So what’s the takeaway from this one?
-You need to know why your customer comes to purchase from you – price or quality!
+So what’s the takeaway from this piece of pricing research?
+You need to know why your customer comes to purchase from you – price or quality?
 There’s no getting around the fact that you really need to understand what motivates your clients.

-Wilkie, Manning, Sprott, & Badenhausen (2015) found similar results in their research into odd & even pricing.
-They discovered that items of even pricing had a higher perceived quality over odd pricing.
+Wilkie, Manning, Sprott, & Badenhausen (2015) found similar results in their research into odd-even pricing.
+They discovered that even pricing had a higher perceived quality over odd pricing.
 Interestingly, these even priced items were also perceived as being more expensive.

 Pricing and personal motivation